 Exercise is an embodied practice.
 By necessity, the attention must align with all the stuff happening in the body.
 For the self-aware person, this can be a freaky experience.
 Because they feel everything as it comes up and out.

-3. Planning for the Future is Inspiring or Depressing
+Planning for the future is inspiring or depressing.

-This self-knowledge makes you feel empowered when you’re aligned with your strengths and vision for the future.
-However, this same self-knowledge lets you see your potential with complete and jarring honesty.
-Which is not always a fun thing…
+This self-knowledge is empowering when you’re aligned with your strengths and future vision.
+But this same self-knowledge lets you see your potential with complete and jarring honesty.
+Which is not always fun.

-Self-aware people should be patient with themselves during the days, weeks, months, or years of more difficult self-study.
+Navigate your relationsh**s with a lot of self-empathy.
+Be patient with yourself during the days, weeks, months, or years of more difficult self-study.
 You can’t understand another person until you understand yourself.
 It’s okay to step back and give yourself time to do your own work.